 Though they are steeped in tradition, they continue to innovate even to this day.
-Martin provides a wide selection of guitars offering different shapes, sizes, and materials available to suit the needs of virtually any guitarist.
-The most prominent characteristics of what can be described as the “Martin sound” is the projection, bass, clarity, and piano-like sustain that embodies their guitars’ sound— making them a popular choice among musicians across the globe.
+Martin has a wide selection of guitars with different shapes, sizes, and materials available, suiting the needs of virtually any guitarist.
+The most prominent characteristics of what can be described as the “Martin sound” is the amount of projection, bass, clarity, and piano-like sustain that embodies their instruments, making them a popular choice with musicians across the globe.

 The Road Series

-Grand Performance Unplugged
+Grand Performance, Unplugged

 The neck is joined at the 14th fret and the cutaway makes the upper notes easily accessible.
 Unplugged, the tone of the guitar is incredible thanks to the solid Sitka spruce top and sapele back and sides.
-The advantage that this provides is a guitar that can resonate all over because it is not hindered by stiffer lamented construction, which can be made up of several layers of wood “sandwiched” together.
+The advantage that this provides is a guitar that can resonate all over because it is not hindered by stiffer laminated construction, which can be made up of several layers of wood “sandwiched” together.

-Instead, the single layer of solid wood allows it to have a faster response to the vibrations induced by the strings, which in turn help contribute to the amount of bass and sustain the guitar has.
-The top of the guitar is made of Sitka spruce wood which is known for its clarity and is a popular choice across many acoustic instruments.
-The back and sides are constructed of sapele wood which is often used as an alternative to mahogany due to its remarkable similarities both visually and sonically.
-The slightly absorbent nature of both of these woods is best characterized by a strong fundamental response with highs that are detailed yet soft enough to retain a nice amount of warmth.
+Instead, the single layer of solid wood allows it to have a faster response to the vibrations induced by the strings, which in turn helps contribute to the amount of bass and sustain the guitar has.
+The top of the guitar is made of Sitka spruce which is known for its clarity and is a popular choice across many acoustic instruments.
+The back and sides are constructed of sapele which is often used as an alternative to mahogany due to its remarkable similarities both visually and sonically.
+The slightly absorbent nature of both of these woods is best characterized by strong fundamental responses with highs that are detailed yet soft enough to retain a nice amount of warmth.

 On stage and in the studio with the Fishman MX-T

-The display is nice and bright but most importantly very easy to see with a quick response.
-Engaging the tuner bypasses the output of the guitar making it easy to tune on stage without interruption, while also giving you direct access to a built in mute should you need to quickly turn off the guitar.
+The display is nice and bright, but most importantly very easy to see with a quick response.
+Engaging the tuner bypasses the output of the guitar, making it easy to tune on stage without interruption while also giving you direct access to a built-in mute should you need to quickly turn off the guitar.
 The pickup captures all of the warmth and sparkle that this guitar has to offer and is controlled by one volume and one tone control located towards the top of the sound-hole.

 The controls are just as easy to reach as the tuner and can be operated without even looking at them.
 These controls are useful for getting a good signal to noise ratio and fighting feedback when playing live as well as when recording direct in the studio.
-The battery compartment is also easy to reach as it, along with the input jack, is located towards lower right side of the guitar.
+The battery compartment and the input jack are located towards the lower right side of the guitar.